ruudud/dockerfiles/alpine-varnish/README.md

 # Varnish in Alpine
-Installs Varnish from the main APK repository, currently the version is 4.1.3.
+Installs Varnish from the main APK repository, currently the Varnish version is 4.1.3.

 This image requires the existence of `/etc/varnish/default.vcl`, so you need to volume-mount that in from somewhere.